Jude Brewer: Career

-Podcasting & Interviewing

 Around early 2017, Brewer launched John Plays the Piano, a roundtable film discussion podcast, breaking down and analyzing classic films such as Brazil, Being John Malkovich, and Small Soldiers.
 Eight episodes were released.
 Brewer has said John Plays the Piano is on an "indefinite hiatus".

-In October 2017, Brewer launched the Storytellers Telling Stories podcast as a means to take a break from writing, craving something "more experimental and a little less predictable", toying with different instruments while warping and distorting their sounds.
+In October 2017, Brewer launched the Storytellers Telling Stories podcast as a means to take a break from writing.
 The show has been described as an audio drama "pushing the evolution" of podcasting.
-The initial concept was to simulate a movie within the listener's mind, to create a sense of total immersion without requiring any visuals.
-Lights Out has been cited as an influence for Brewer, as was listening to concept albums and following their track listings to outline his stories and novels as a teenager.
-Storytellers Telling Stories wrapped with its series finale in August 2019, bringing together 27 different writers reading the work of author Traci Foust, as Foust had passed away the previous year.
+The initial concept was to simulate a movie within the listener's mind.
+Storytellers Telling Stories wrapped with its series finale in August 2019, bringing together 27 different writers reading the work of author Traci Foust, as Foust had died the previous year.

-In October 2019, Lit Hub announced a partnership with The Podglomerate, launching the Storybound, a new podcast created, produced, and hosted by Brewer.
-Lit Hub announced the show would explore "family life to friendship, relationships to histories, and how everything in life can be impacted by the power of a good story".
-Season one was sponsored by Powell's Books, including musicians who originally appeared on Storytellers Telling Stories, alongside critically acclaimed and bestselling authors such as Mitch Albom, Lidia Yuknavitch, Matt Gallagher, Kim Barnes, Adelle Waldman, Diksha Basu, Nathan Hill, Caitlin Doughty, Mitchell S. Jackson, as well as a story told by Jack Rhysider, creator of the popular podcast Darknet Diaries.
+In October 2019, Lit Hub announced a partnership with The Podglomerate, launching the Storybound, a podcast created, produced, and hosted by Brewer.
+The show would explore "family life to friendship, relationships to histories, and how everything in life can be impacted by the power of a good story".
+Season one was sponsored by Powell's Books, including musicians who originally appeared on Storytellers Telling Stories, alongside authors Mitch Albom, Lidia Yuknavitch, Matt Gallagher, Kim Barnes, Adelle Waldman, Diksha Basu, Nathan Hill, Caitlin Doughty, Mitchell S. Jackson, as well as a story told by Jack Rhysider, creator of the podcast Darknet Diaries.
+Season 3 incorporated more experimental cross-genre music compositions with sampling created and arranged by Brewer.
+Storybound season 4 continued to expand and build upon the show's experimental shift, crediting Brewer for "original Storybound remixes" as well as sound design and arrangement.
+Season 5 was announced for 2022.